Dynamics and steady states of tight-binding chains in presence of isolated defects: Abstract

 \section{Abstract}

-Transport and localization in isolated quantum systems are typically attributed to spatially-extended disorder, leaving the influence of a few controllable defects largely unexplored despite their relevance to engineered quantum platforms.
-We introduce an analytic framework showing how a single defect profoundly reshapes wave-function spreading on a finite isolated and periodic tight-binding lattice.
+Reduced transport and localization in isolated quantum systems are typically attributed to spatially-extended disorder, but may also emerge from the influence of a few controllable defects.
+We show here how a single defect profoundly reshapes wave-function spreading on a finite and periodic tight-binding lattice.
 Adapting the defect technique from classical random-walk studies, we obtain exact time-resolved site-occupation probabilities and several observables of interest.
-Even one defect induces striking nonlinear and nonlocal effects, including non-monotonic suppression of transport, enhanced localization at distant sites, and strong sensitivity to the initial particle position at long times.
-These results demonstrate that minimal perturbations can generate unexpected long-time transport signatures, establishing a microscopic defect-driven mechanism of quantum localization.
+Even a single defect induces remarkable nonlinear effects, including non-monotonic suppression of transport, enhanced localization at distant sites, and strong sensitivity to the initial particle position at long times.
+These results demonstrate that minimal perturbations can generate nontrivial long-time transport signatures, giving rise to a microscopic defect-driven mechanism of quantum localization.
+Although the main results presented pertain to a single isolated defect, we show that the developed formalism may naturally extend to multiple as well as to a wider class of defects.